Today's Articles

 When debated in the Senate, Sumner said that the annexationists wanted the whole island and would absorb Haiti's independent Black nation.
 Schurz opposed acquisition because he did not favor mixed-race people becoming US citizens.
 The treaty failed to reach the two-thirds vote needed (the vote was a tie).
 To vindicate the failed treaty annexation, Grant sent a committee, authorized by Congress and including Frederick Douglass, that investigated and produced a report favorable to annexing the Dominican Republic into the United States.

 The annexation treaty failed because it had little support outside Grant's circle.
-The defeat of the treaty in the Senate directly contributed to the division of the Republican party into two opposing factions during the presidential election of 1872: the Radical Republicans (composed of Grant and his loyalists) and the Liberal Republicans (composed of Schurz, Sumner, Horace Greeley as a presidential candidate, and other opponents of Grant).
+The treaty's defeat in the Senate directly contributed to the division of the Republican party into two opposing factions during the presidential election of 1872: the Radical Republicans (composed of Grant and his loyalists) and the Liberal Republicans (composed of Schurz, Sumner, Horace Greeley as a presidential candidate, and other opponents of Grant).

 New Poem Each Day